 CONS

-1. The Affidavit is not a deed or conveyance which is the legally recognized way to transfer title.
+1. The Affidavit is not a Personal Representative’s Deed which is the legally recognized way to transfer title in a Probate.

-3. The Affidavit may not satisfy the future warranty obligations of a Grantor in subsequent conveyances by Statutory Warranty Deed.
+4. The Affidavit may not satisfy the future warranty obligations of a Grantor in subsequent sale of the property by Statutory Warranty Deed, which may result in the Grantor’s liability for breach of warranty of title.

-Although the Affidavit Lack of Probate may be a viable alternative, a Probate is legally superior.
-While a Probate is more expensive than an Affidavit of Lack of Probate, Washington State has a very efficient and cost friendly probate system in comparison to California and B.C., for example.
+Although the Affidavit Lack of Probate may be a viable alternative, a Probate is legally superior and recommended.
+While a Probate is more expensive than an Affidavit of Lack of Probate, Washington State has a very efficient and cost friendly probate system in comparison to B.C. and California, for example.

 The above list is not exhaustive.
 There are other pros and cons.